ETIQUETTE AND CUSTOMS IN INDONESIA

 It is not considered impolite to burp, and can even be regarded as a sign of appreciation of a good meal, therefore Indonesians generally do not excuse themselves after burping.
 Spitting is particularly common during the fasting month.
 Some strict Muslims refuse to swallow their own saliva while fasting, and spit saliva onto the ground or in the street.
 Gargling and spitting is part of the ritual cleansing before Muslim prayers.
 In some places people spit betelnut juice.

-“In Indonesia, it is not considered impolite to stare.
-Sometimes when you are out in public, you will feel yourself the object of staring.
-Adults will point you out to their children, people will stop what they are doing to watch you, etc.!
-The fewer foreigners in the area, the more stares you are apt to receive.
-Most expats deal with the staring by just ignoring it.
-There is really nothing you can do about it; no matter how uncomfortable you are, it will always happen!
-Many expats “cope” by creating a kind of mental bubble around them, or tunnel vision, to deal with the discomfort.
-[Source: expat.or.id ]
+In Indonesia, it is not considered impolite to stare.
+Sometimes, when you are out in public, you may find yourself the object of stares.
+Adults will point you out to their children and people will stop what they are doing to watch you!
+The fewer foreigners there are in the area, the more stares you are likely to receive.
+Most expats just ignore the stares.
+There's really nothing you can do about it.
+No matter how uncomfortable it makes you feel, it will always happen!
+Many expats 'cope' by creating a kind of mental bubble around themselves or adopting a kind of tunnel vision to deal with the discomfort.

-Mosque and Temple Etiquette
+Mosque and Temple Etiquette in Indonesia

-Take your shoes off and dress appropriately when entering a mosque or Hindu temple.
+Take your shoes off and dress appropriately when entering a mosque or Hindu or Buddhist temple.
 Men wearing shorts, are sometimes given robes at the entrance.
 Women should have their knees and arms covered.
 Some temples in Bali require visitors to wear a sarong.
 Sarongs are often available at the entrance for Westerners.
 Some temples also require visitors to remove their shoes.
 Inside a temple make sure your head is never higher than the head of the priest .
 When someone is praying, you can go beside or in back of them but never walk in front of them.
 Women are not supposed to enter a temple when menstruating.
 Don't sit with one foot resting on the other knee.
 It is considered rude.

 The Muslim faithful are expected to remove their shoes and wash their feet in a sacred basin before they enter the mosque.
 If no water is available Muslims are supposed to wash themselves with sand.
 Foreign visitors can usually get away with just removing their shoes and are not required to wash their feet.
 In any case, make sure you feet or socks are clean.
 Dirty feet in a mosques are regarded as an insult to Islam.
 In large mosques you remove your shoes and place them on a shelf in a place with a number under it.